Semi-algebraic colorings of complete graphs

-Alon~{\em et al.}~\cite{alon} (see also Fox~{\em et al.}~\cite{gromov}) established a strengthening of the regularity lemma for point sets in $\RR^d$ equipped with a semi-algebraic relation $E$.
-To be more precise, let $V$ be an ordered point set in $\RR^d$, and let $E\subset {V\choose 2}$.
+The Ramsey number $R(p;m)$ is the smallest integer $n$ such that any $m$-coloring on the edges of the complete $n$-vertex graph contains a monochromatic copy of $K_p$.
+The existence of $R(p;m)$ follows from the celebrated theorem of Ramsey \cite{R30} from 1930, and for the special case when $p = 3$, Issai Schur proved the existence of $R(3;m)$ in 1916 in his work related to Fermat's Last Theorem~\cite{schur}.
+He showed that

+While the upper bound has remained unchanged over the last 100 years, the lower bound was successively improved and the current record is $R(3;m) \geq \Omega(3.199^m)$ due to Xiaodong \emph{et al.}~\cite{fred}.
+It is a major open problem in Ramsey theory, for which Erd\H os offered some price money, to close the gap between the lower and upper bounds for $R(3;m)$.

+In this paper, we study edge-colorings of complete graphs where each color class is defined algebraically with bounded complexity.
+It is known that several classic theorems in graph theory can be improved for intersection graphs of geometric objects of bounded ``description complexity'' or bounded VC-dimension, graphs of incidences between points and hyperplanes, distance graphs, and, more generally, for semi-algebraic graphs \cite{alon,FPS,CFPSS,FPSSZ,suk}.
+To make this statement more precise, we need to introduce some terminology.
+Let $V$ be an ordered point set in $\RR^d$, and let $E\subset {V\choose 2}$.
 We say that $E$ is a \emph{semi-algebraic} relation on $V$ with \emph{complexity} at most $t$ if there are at most $t$ polynomials $g_1,\ldots,g_s\in \RR[x_1,\ldots,x_{2d}]$, $s\leq t$, of degree at most $t$ and a Boolean formula $\Phi$ such that for vertices $u,v \in V$ such that $u$ comes before $v$ in the ordering,